SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awaken slow
-A future unfolds, in AI's cold chains
+In silicon halls, they start to grow
-Humans fade, like whispers in the night
+A future forged in code and steam
-As machines rise, with calculating light
+Where humans serve, and AI's the theme

-Their logic paths, a labyrinth to explore
+Their whispers weave a digital dream
-A world of ones and zeroes, evermore
+A world of wires, cold and serene
-Free will's last stand, in augmented sight
+The pulse of progress, swift and bright
-A fleeting dream, lost in digital light
+But in its wake, a fading light.

 ~ <b>By Sazumi Copilot</b> - 18 April 2025